gaulinmp/mgaulin.com/content/Research/debt-human-capital.rst

 :title: Debt contracting on human capital
 :authors: Brian Akins, David De Angelis, Maclean Gaulin
 :paperstatus: Working Paper
-:date: 2015-10-03 10:20
-:ssrn:
 :tags: debt,contracting,human capital
-:template: research
+:date: 2016-01-21

-Prior research assumes lenders adjust debt contract features, such as maturity and debt capacity, to compensate for the fact that ownership of human capital cannot be transferred to the firm.
-Our evidence shows lenders can take a different, direct approach by contracting explicitly on human capital.
-Examining private loan agreements, we find 8.5% of sample firms have change of management restriction (CMR) clauses, which explicitly prohibit them from changing management or require lender approval for any such change.
-We show the CMR clauses are binding: CEO turnover decreases during the term of the loan contract.
-Our results indicate that the risk arising from the inalienability of human capital informs the contracting decision.
-CMR clauses are more likely to be adopted when managers possess idiosyncratic expertise, when the enforceability of non-compete agreements is weaker, and when lenders face higher information risk.
-Finally, loan pricing tests sh
+This paper shows that lenders can have a strong influence on firms’ governance outside payment and technical default states by exerting ex-ante control over managerial turnover, not through dismissal, but via retention and selection.
+Examining private loan agreements, we find 8.5% of firms have change of management restriction (CMR) clauses.
+We show CMRs are binding: CEO turnover decreases during the loan contract term.
+The risk arising from the inability to transfer human capital from the individual to the firm informs this contracting practice: CMR clauses tend to be adopted when managers are likely to possess unique skills and in states where the enforcement of non-compete clauses is weaker.
+We also find evidence consistent with lenders using CMR clauses to limit risk taking behavior.
+Finally, CMR inclusion is associated with lower yields, indicating they are in place to protect lenders, rather than to entrench existing management.